srdjan/Mix/docs/core-concepts.md

-# Mix Documentation
+# Mixon Documentation

 ## Introduction

-Mix is a minimalist, type-safe API and workflow framework for Deno.
+Mixon is a minimalist, type-safe API and workflow framework for Deno.
 It provides:

 - **Type-Safety**: End-to-end TypeScript with perfect inference
 - **Performance-Optimized**: Strategic mutation for high-throughput applications